Intuitive Surgical: A Market Leader for the Future.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

-For full disclosure, I should mention that at the time of writing this analysis, I do not own shares in Intuitive Surgical.
-If you would like to copy my portfolio or see the stock in my portfolio, you can read about how to do so here.
-I don't own shares in any of their competitors either.
-If you want to buy share or fractional shares in Intuitive Surgical, you can do so at eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.
+For full disclosure, I should mention that I do not own any shares in Intuitive Surgical at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
+If you want to purchase shares or fractional shares of Intuitive Surgical, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business